lambdamusic/Quick-Dimensions-Menubar/README.md

 # Installation

-Best is to get the [latest prebuilt binary](https://github.com/lambdamusic/quick-dimensions-menubar/releases).
+You can download the [latest prebuilt binary](https://github.com/lambdamusic/quick-dimensions-menubar/releases).

-Download the file `QuickDimensions.app.zip` , unzip and right-click open to run it.
+Get the file `QuickDimensions.app.zip` , unzip and right-click open to run it.

 It was built with OSx 11.1, but it *should* work on not-too-older versions too.

 ## Opening the app

-The first time you'll probably have to **right-click** on it and select 'Open', instead of just double-clicking on it.
-This is because the app doesn't come from the App Store and hence the OS flags it as [potentially malicious](https://www.cultofmac.com/672576/cant-launch-your-apps-on-macos-catalina-heres-the-fix/).
+The first time you'll have to **right-click** on it and select 'Open', instead of just double-clicking on it.
+This is because the app doesn't come from the App Store and hence the OS [does not recognize it](https://www.cultofmac.com/672576/cant-launch-your-apps-on-macos-catalina-heres-the-fix/).

 # Development